heyad/Teaching/Readme.md

 # Readme

 I will be regularly updating this repository to include more tutorials on `Python` with `streamlit` for machine learning and machine vision applications.
 Below is an overview of available demos.
-Check the corresponding subfolders for more details, code, and other explanation
+Check the corresponding subfolders for more details, code, and other explanation.
+If you have no experience with Python programming, then you need to start [Here](Python), there is a list of resources for learning Python and relevant tools, and also a notebook with some Python code covering the basic concepts such as variables, loops, etc…
 ### (1) Simple Linear ModelA tutorial on linear regression using Python (basics), will teach you more python skills, and the basics of Linear Models.
 Also, we will use *streamlit* to build an interactive application to all interaction with the underlying models.
 More details can be found here [Python Intro](Python-Intro/).
 By the end of this tutorial, you should be able to have an application like the one below to perform simple predictions

 ![alt text](https://github.com/heyad/Teaching/blob/master/Python-Intro/figure/streamlit.gif)### (2) Face Recognition using SVM